IF YOU SUSPECT FRAUD

 Check fraud

-They use stolen checks to create counterfeit versions, or to alter legitimate checks to be payable to a different entity.
-Businesses impacted by check fraud may find counterfeit checks drawn on their account or may be notified of a late payment when the recipient does not receive their check.
+Check fraud occurs when criminals steal mail from postal boxes or mail carriers, looking for check payments.
+Fraudsters use stolen checks to create counterfeit versions, or to alter legitimate checks to be payable to a different entity.
+Businesses impacted by check fraud may find counterfeit checks drawn on their account or are notified of an overdue payment when the recipient does not receive their check.

 Learn more

-Social engineering exploits human psychology and trust in order to gain access to information or resources.
+Social Engineering exploits human psychology and trust to gain access to information and resources.

 Social engineering

-A fraudster may pose as an IT technician, calling an employee about a critical security issue with their computer.
-Causing a sense of panic, the fraudster urges the employee to provide login credentials or grant remote access to their device to "fix" the supposed issue.
-Unknowingly, the employee could provide the scammer with access to business systems, leading to unauthorized transactions or other exploitation of company resources.
+Social engineering exploits human psychology and trust to access business systems, information or resources, and is a common type of bank fraud used by criminals.
+In this type of banking fraud, a scammer poses as an IT technician and contacts an employee about a critical security issue related to their laptop or computer.
+Generating a sense of panic, the fraudster instructs the employee to provide credentials or grant remote access to the device to “fix” the security issue.
+The unsuspecting employee gives the scammer confidential login information and access to company systems leading to unauthorized transactions or the ability to commit other types of bank fraud.

 Learn more

-Malware is software used to infiltrate company networks, gain access to files and data and can be used to takeover control of a device.
+Malware is software used to infiltrate a company’s network and gain access to files and data with the goal of taking control of a device.

 Malware